Here's What to Eat to Treat Irritable Bowel Syndrome

 - Coffee and tea should be consumed in moderation.
-Alcohol should be avoided as much as possible.
+Alcohol should be completely avoided.

 - In addition, don’t forget to drink enough water a day.
 This way, you’ll make sure your whole body is hydrated, especially when it comes to the formation of stool.

 - Water or herbal teas (such as chamomile tea) can help relieve constipation.

 Control your stress

-It’s very important to keep your worries, nerves, and anxiety in line is very important in order to treat irritable bowel syndrome.
+It’s very important to keep your worries, nerves, and anxiety in line in order to treat irritable bowel syndrome.
 While it’s easier said than done, do what you can to keep stress from overwhelming you.

 Oftentimes, it’s a matter of attitude and how you handle situations.
 Don’t worry too much, don’t bring work problems home, spend time doing what you like, and sleep well.
 If you add a good diet to the above, you’ll improve your irritable bowel syndrome in no time.